 Speak With a New York Employment Discrimination Attorney Today

 Despite the outcome of the case above, age discrimination remains a serious problem for many older New York workers.
-If you have been refused a job due to your age, you should speak with a qualified New York employment law attorney right away.
-Contact the Law Offices of White, Nisar & Hilferty, LLP, at 646.760.6493 to speak with a lawyer today about your situation.
+If you have been refused a job due to your age, you should speak with a qualified New York employment attorney right away.
+Contact the Law Offices of Nisar Law Group, P.C., at 646.760.6493 to speak with a lawyer today about your situation.